natoka/F-k-Apttus/README.md

 Which I believe is the most important for a company, like Salesforce Honesty, Open, Share, Collaborate and Innovative, that why Salesforce.
 In Apttus you can't find a document which describes the feature well, the culture is very protective and old, also very hard to find help from Apttus, you have to pay for the premier supports every time (and without a Premier support SLA)

 # Solution Maturity
-1. None knows the Package components, in our Org, installed 12 packages just to make the CPQ features work, and there are no ways for you to upgrade them in LIVE safely, believer me no human can guarantee to upgrade such complex package, better no upgrade after installation.  if you like to upgrade, good luck for you,
+1. None knows the Package components, in our Org, installed 12 packages just to make the CPQ features work, and there are no ways for you to upgrade them in LIVE safely, believer me no human can guarantee to upgrade such complex package safely, and once upgrade failure, there is no way to rollback, better no upgrade after installation. if you like to upgrade, good luck for you,
-2. None knows how to quote as can't understand the component, price depending on how stupid the customer is.
+2. None knows how to quote as none understand the components, price always depending on how stupid/smart (none smart when you start talking price with Apttus) the customer is (good luck to you).
-3. Never close a case in time no matter have primer support or not, support always starts bullshit a week, then start to work.
+3. Never close a case in time no matter have primer support or not, the issue in LIVE or sandbox, the issue is OOTB or customized built, support always starts bullshit a week, then start to work.
-4. The key factor for a CPQ project, is the person, Apttus old guys very familiar with CPQ terminologies and processes, so even with Apttus packages, you have a lot of customization which designed by Apttus implementation consultants.
+4. The key factor for a CPQ project is the person, I have to say Apttus guys very familiar with CPQ terminologies and processes, so even with Apttus packages, you have to do a lot of customization which designed by Apttus implementation consultants.
 By end of the day, you will have more than 50% of the customized components beside Apttus packages, which make you have no reason to pay Apttus license, but you have to because of those customization relay on Apttus packages... good luck...
+5. Because of those customizations made the package upgrade even though complex and risky.

 # Product Design
 1. The data model is over-designed, in our org with has 298 Apttus objects, none from Apttus can explain the more 20% object purpose, and you only use up to 50 or the objects, others who know why they are there, then why we need those object in our Org?